Sandra Halling, The Data Mavens founder and principal consultant.

 I do this automatically, without thought, and without creating friction — even when things are being moved under my feet or directions aren’t followed.

-It’s pattern recognition and a keen sense of genuine ownership.
+What I'm naming here is exceptional pattern recognition skills and a keen sense of genuine ownership.

 I see structure quickly, reduce friction quietly, and restore coherence before anyone else realizes something is off.